Aetna, Humana to consider all options after court blocks merger

 "We see the new Trump Administration as focused on deregulation and driving down prices through competitive intensity in Medicare Advantage," Gupte said in a client note.

-The court ruling also casts doubt on Anthem Inc's proposed $54 billion deal to buy fellow health insurer Cigna Corp.
+The court ruling also casts doubt on Anthem Inc's (ANTM.N) proposed $54 billion deal to buy fellow health insurer Cigna Corp (CI.N).

 The U.S. Justice Department filed a lawsuit last July to block the two deals, arguing they would lead to higher prices.
 A court ruling on the Anthem-Cigna deal is pending.